 Such a search in the databases would retrieve any number of useful articles about the impact of old and new regulations on mining practices.
 It would also be advisable to perform a similar search on government websites by using the usa.gov search portal.

 After collecting the information, it needs to be organized, evaluated, and synthesized.
 This often means noting the key points of various sources and tying them together in a way that is meaningful or beneficial to your organization’s practices.
-Keep in mind that no boss wants a stack of articles; she wants a short synthesis of what is in those articles and what it may mean to the organization.
+Keep in mind that your boss will mot likely not want a stack of articles and would prefer a short synthesis (often called an executive summary) of what is in those articles and what it may mean to the organization.
 Think relevance, connectivity, and brevity.

 After synthesizing the information, it needs to be distributed to key players and stakeholders.
 Making sure that everyone on the team has access to the same information is a key to productive teamwork.
 However, do keep in mind that sharing certain proprietary information may require the approval of higher ups.

-Best practices stipulate that the organization document these discussions and store the information for easy retrieval and review.
+Finally, best practices stipulate that the organization document these discussions and store the information for easy retrieval and review.
 This is necessary so that the basis for decisions is neither lost nor forgotten, which is crucial for long-term projects.
+Because source information may need to be consulted at any time, the documentation should occur in an agreed upon and standardized format.

 Six Steps to Take: